IPHIGENIA ("EPHY")

 “Lady Day”

-This sorrowful, marked up, senior black Percheron mare has decades of history, but her tale must be deduced, because she can’t relate it herself.
-Ephy has likely had many owners and many ‘jobs’ until very recently, when it was likely determined that she was unfit to continue.
-The mare was tired, homeless, unmoored and alone.
+This senior black Percheron mare has decades of history, but her tale must be deduced, because she can’t relate it herself.
+Ephy had many owners and many ‘jobs’, when it was likely determined that she was unfit to continue.
 In very poor condition, old and worn out, she needed help right away.
 She was first spotted by another rescue group, Maple Hill Farm Sanctuary, who stepped in to help her immediately, then reached out to Rosemary Farm to provide the long term help the mare desperately needed.
 She was welcomed with open arms.